virtual-vehicle/databeam/doc/DEVELOPMENT.md

 Modify `docker-compose.yml` to your wishes.

-Build (add other modules in make command if needed by docker-compose):
+Build example (add other modules in make command if needed by docker-compose):
 ```
 BUILD_LOCAL=1 make core-apps module-ping
 ```